radzionc/increaser/prompts/tool-education.md

 Give 10 titles for the article about "Focus" on "Info" page of the app.
 Should be less than 80 characters.
+No need to mention product name since the article will be within the app.

 Write a short paragraph that will be used as a subtitle.
 You can also think of it as a first paragraph of the article.
 It will be located between the title and the video.